Sensex, Nifty decline for 2nd day on growing rate hike fears, weak global markets | Business

 ''The latest economic figures indicate that the US central bank would continue to raise interest rates,'' Vinod Nair, Head of Research at Geojit Financial Services said.

-From the Sensex pack, IndusInd Bank fell the most by 1.69 percent.
-Mahindra & Mahindra declined 1.32 percent, Maruti by 1.15 percent, and Bharti Airtel by 1.08 percent.
+From the Sensex pack, IndusInd Bank fell the most by 1.69 per cent.
+Mahindra & Mahindra declined 1.32 per cent, Maruti by 1.15 per cent, Bharti Airtel by 1.08 per cent.

 Gains in IT and pharma stocks restricted losses in the indices.